THE_UNDONE_SAINT_IN_RESIDENCE_INTERVIEW.jpg

 What are some of your favourite ways to elevate an outfit?

-I may be biased but the unsung hero is a leather belt, hah!
-I love a simple look of tailored pants and a tank but the addition of a great leather belt is so chic and timeless and really levels up the outfit as a whole.
-I’ve also realised a great belt is a sure way to refine a pair of denim shorts for a summer outfit.
+I may be biased but the unsung hero is a leather belt, I love a simple look of tailored pants and a cotton shirt, and with the addition of a great leather belt it gives it that extra bit of interest.
+I’ve also realised a great belt is a sure way to refine a pair of denim shorts for a casual but chic summer outfit.

 Do you have a go-to uniform that you reach for and if so what would this look like?